brunohdmacedo/syntheticlearning/docs/presentation3.md

 # Last week ...

-* There are many tools available to generate synthtetic datasets
+* There are many **tools** available to generate synthetic datasets
-* It's important to have a strategy to generate good data
+* It's important to have a **strategy** to generate good data
   * We can iterate dataset versions
-* Even a small team can generate large scale synthetic datasets
+* Even a small team can generate **large scale** synthetic datasets
   * There are already tutorials to help with this task

 ---

 # Today's agenda

-* Why learn on simulations?
+* Why simulations?
-* How to generate these simulations?
-* Techniques to train on simulation
+* Techniques to train models for dynamic environments
+* Challenges of simulations for machine learning
+* Tools to generate simulations and capture data

 ---
 <!-- _class: topic -->